Cheap train tickets from Fresno to Albuquerque

 Trip Summary

-2 trains operate daily from Fresno to Albuquerque.
-The train trip from Fresno to Albuquerque is usually about 22 hours and 3 minutes long.
+On most days, there is one scheduled train that travels from Fresno to Albuquerque.
+The train trip from Fresno to Albuquerque is usually about 23 hours and 23 minutes long.
 However, be prepared just in case your train arrives slightly earlier or later than scheduled.

 Average train ticket prices from Fresno to Albuquerque by month